 “Temperature is the most important factor to consider,” said certified sommelier Rachel Voorhees, director of education at Rodney Strong Vineyards in Healdsburg, CA.

-Voorhees advises that the best temperature range for wine storage is between 45 degrees and 65 degrees, with 55 degrees being close to perfect.
+Voorhees advises that the ideal temperature range for wine storage is between 45 degrees and 65 degrees, with 55 degrees being close to perfect.

-So if you currently keep your wines in a rack on your kitchen counter, it’s a good idea to move them to an area that doesn’t experience so many elevated temperatures and fluctuations.
+So if you are currently keeping wine bottles in a rack on your kitchen counter, it’s a good idea to move them to an area that doesn’t experience temperature fluctuations.
+Avoiding temperature swings, which can cause the wine to expand and contract, is perhaps more important than achieving the perfect temperature.

-To find wine storage facilities in your area, visit sparefoot.com/wine-storage.html.
+To find wine storage facilities in your area, visit SpareFoot’s wine storage finder.

 2. Maintain Proper Humidity.